dmaslov/flask-blog/README.md

 ![inser_gist](http://i.imgur.com/nqS4Isz.png)

-To insert an image you also need to select a word that will be used like a title attribute and paste the image URL into the dialog window.
+~~To insert an image you also need to select a word that will be used like a title attribute and paste the image URL into the dialog window.~~

+You don't need to highlight text to add a link or an image anymore.
+Now you can simply click some tag in the editor menu and put a link.
+The 'Markdown' tag will be created automatically with a highlighted temporary description.
+The existing pasting algorithm works as it did before.

 ![insert_image](http://i.imgur.com/suxPgI0.png)